 - How to encourage your peers to have the right attitude.

-Price: $23 for one.
+Regular Price: $20 for one.

-$20 each for two to four copies.
+$17 each for 2-4 copies.

 Age Range: 2nd through Teen.

 Younger children will enjoy this CD, but will need help with navigation and reading.

 Minimum: 1.4 ghz, 1.5 mb ram

 Windows 7/8/10 users read our tech notes for installing Zombies CD.

 View the Zombies Game and Teaching Guide -includes a student worksheet

 An interesting short film titled “Jesus vs the Zombies.”
 This discussion-starter for older children and youth has a different take on what is a “zombie.”